 Publish a SuperSaaS Schedule to another calendar program

-On a subscribed calendar, the data is kept separate from the other appointments on your calendar; on a Google Calendar this is the other calendars section.
+On a subscribed calendar, the data is kept separate from the other appointments on your calendar.
 It is not actually merged, so you can easily delete it again without affecting your other appointments.

 If you want to merge the appointments from your SuperSaaS calendar with those of your calendar program, then you can download them via Supervise > Download and upload them into your calendar program.